 Articles In Journals

-- Wileman AJ, Aslam S & Perinpanayagam S (2021) A road map for reliable power electronics for more electric aircraft, Progress in Aerospace Sciences, Available online 16 June 2021, Article No. 100739.
+- Wileman AJ, Aslam S & Perinpanayagam S (2021) A road map for reliable power electronics for more electric aircraft, Progress in Aerospace Sciences, 127 (November) Article No. 100739.

 - Wileman A, Perinpanayagam S & Aslam S (2021) Physics of failure (PoF) based lifetime prediction of power electronics at the printed circuit board level, Applied Sciences, 11 (6) Article No. 2679.